-You’re probably wondering if taking an ACT class will help you to get a higher score and is it worth the time and money?
+You’re probably wondering if taking an ACT class will help you get a higher score and is it worth the time and money?

 Three senior researchers from ACT itself conducted studies on the effectiveness of test prep on scores.
 They concluded that test preparation indeed improved student’s retest scores but not significantly.